 A copy machine is available to make copies and computer printouts.
 The cost is $0.10 per page for black-and-white copies and $0.25 per page for color copies.
 Cash is the only accepted form of payment, with limited change available.
 The library supports the Medical Library Association's position that the rights of users to copy materials for their own education and research are guaranteed under the fair-use clause of copyright law.
 An explanation of this policy is posted over the copy machine.

 The library is fully compliant with the Americans with Disabilities Act (ADA).
 The parking lot has four handicap parking spaces.
 Refer to the section “Reference Services” to find out how health information packets can be requested by phone.
 Special arrangements may be made with the Library Director for books to be checked out longer than the normal two-week period.

-The library has on display 3-D anatomical models of the heart, brain, eye, ear, torso, and a life-size skeleton with detailed keys that explain the parts.
+The library has on display 3-D anatomical models of the heart, brain, eye, ear, hand/elbow, shoulder, knee, torso, and a life-size skeleton with detailed keys that explain the parts.
 Also on display are medical memorabilia, historical medical books, and Native American healing artifacts.
 A focal point in the main room of the library is “Life of Kumeyaay: Remembering the Past,” a painting by nationally-known artist Gene Locklear.
 A portrait of Dr. William C. Herrick also hangs in the main room.
 Other paintings, prints, and photographs are located in the library's conference and study rooms.